IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/2023-05-31-may-review.md

 - **Guitar:** 30 minutes of guitar 4 times a week.

 ## Overall thoughts
 Falling sick really threw things off, and running through sickness instead of dedicating all the time to rest definitely delayed recovery.
-However, keeping the running goal alive is somewhat satisfying.
+However, keeping the running goal alive is somewhat satisfying, despite the speeds, distances and times dropping compared to April (due to sickness/need for rest).
 Not sure I'd mentioned it before, but I had been adding items to a "Gym videos" playlist, as motivation to watch in the gym.
 This also had the added side effect of reducing hours spent on YouTube, though I can't say it was particularly successful in May.

 April and May also saw time spent engaging in other physical activity like pickleball, table tennis and a hike (the "new" Mailbox peak trail).